Pet Dental Care

 In most cases, owners are unaware that there is a problem, not because they don’t care about their pets, but because these problems are hidden away in the mouth.
 Most animals will continue to eat despite advanced disease, with bad breath and subtle behavioural changes the only hints until the pain becomes unbearable.
 Drooling, dropping food and reluctance to eat or be handled around the face may then become more obvious signs that something is wrong.
 Unfortunately for our pets, it may take years for such signs to develop.

 Through our own staff and skills we are educated and equipped to recognise and treat dental disease, including problems that are frequently overlooked.
-At Gordon Vet we use modern dental x ray equipment which ensures we accurately identify the main problems.
+If you are concerned and recognise some of the signs of dental disease Gordon Vet Hospital provides a FREE Dental Check* to make sure problems are caught early to avoid advanced disease.
+We also use modern dental x-ray equipment which ensures we accurately identify problems.
 We can all work together to help achieve a comfortable mouth for every pet.

 How do I know if my pet has dental disease?